 It is our policy to start with non-surgical therapies that may provide relief before moving on to surgical procedures.
 That being said, some cases are so severe that surgery is the only option

-Equally as important as the procedure itself is maintaining good oral hygiene afterwards.
+Equally as important as the procedure itself is maintaining good oral hygiene afterward.
 Flossing and brushing twice daily with fluoride toothpaste, avoiding sugary foods, giving up tobacco, and making sure see Dr. Barganier, Dr. Bale or Dr. Clark twice a year for cleanings and checkups may be all that is necessary to stay gum disease-free for the rest of your life.
 However, neglecting your oral health with almost certainly lead to more gum disease, and surgery may be necessary for severe cases.

 If a scaling and root planning treatment doesn’t do the trick, don’t give up hope!
 There are plenty of surgical treatments designed for severe cases of periodontal disease.
 There is almost always a chance to restore your oral health and get back your shining smile.
 Here are a few types of periodontal surgery: